You can run, you can hide, but ultimately there's no escaping Enrique Iglesias and Anna Kournikova's love.

 "At least it's Enrique Iglesias' dirty underwear," Norton quipped.
 "Put it on eBay."
 "I probably could!"
 Anna agreed.

-But that's as much dirty laundry as we'd expect to hear about.
+But that's as much dirty laundry as we should expect to hear about firsthand.

 Asked about his past comments regarding marriage, he clarified, "I didn't say that I don't want to get married.
 I don't know if I maybe came out the wrong way.
 What I said is that, 'We are extremely happy the way we are.'
 I'm not against marriage by any means."